Disulfiram: Society and culture

 Though the Occupational Safety and Health Administration (OSHA) in the US has not set a permissible exposure limit (PEL) for disulfiram in the workplace, the National Institute for Occupational Safety and Health has set a recommended exposure limit (REL) of 2 mg/m^{3} and recommended that workers avoid concurrent exposure to ethylene dibromide.

 Research

 Disulfiram has been studied as a possible treatment for cancer, parasitic infections, anxiety disorder, obesity and latent HIV infection.

 Cancer

 When disulfiram creates complexes with metals (dithiocarbamate complexes), it is a proteasome inhibitor and as of 2016 it had been studied in in vitro experiments, model animals, and small clinical trials as a possible treatment for liver metastasis, metastatic melanoma, glioblastoma, non-small cell lung cancer, and prostate cancer.
 An additional mechanism cannot be excluded, as disulfiram has also been reported to stabilize microtubules, thereby acting as a microtubule-targeting agent (MTA).

+Disulfiram is under major consideration for oncological applications as an example of drug repositioning because of its potential as a proteasome inhibitor that's dependent on the presence of copper ions.
+Disulfiram, under the co-factor copper ions (Cu2+), undergoes metabolism into diethyldithiocarbamate (DDC), which forms Cu(DDC)2 complexes.
+These Cu(DDC)2 complexes are thought to affect cancer stem cells by inhibiting a protein called NPL4, which ends up in protein aggregation and apoptosis (cellular suicide).
+Clinical trials are already evaluating the efficacy of disulfiram combined with copper supplements as a treatment for glioblastoma and metastatic breast cancer.